Binghamton-University-CS140-Fall-2022/lecture_notes/41_git_notes.md

     adding files A,B,C,D
 ```

-Note that the commit has produced when Dev 1 pushed up is showing up in Dev 2's `A.java` file.
+Note that the commit that was produced when Dev 1 pushed up is showing up in Dev 2's `A.java` file.

 Also, there is some way git denotes the changes both developers made: